parandor/samples/README.md

 To configure VS Code with GCC, GDB, and WSL, follow this link: \
 `https://code.visualstudio.com/docs/cpp/config-wsl`

+To install dependencies, run:\
+`./install.sh`

 # Run

-To run this module in Linux, execute in CLI:\
+To execute this module in Linux, run:\
 `./run_all_tests.sh`

 # C++ Intermediate+ Level Skills